antistereotip/ghost/ZERO-SQUAD/README.md

 - Y - Have Electricity
 - N - No Electricity
 - 0000 IS EXPLICITE [N] NO ELECTRICITY.
 ALL SHUTED DOWN.
+- 1111 IS EXPLICITE [Y] HAVE ELECTRICITY.
+ALL OPENED.

 ## Zero Detachment first 16 members in chain of command: